Yandex Cloud

 • nanos: Nanoseconds

-• config_spec.access: Settings enabling cluster access from other services and running SQL queries from the management console using Yandex WebSQL:
+• config_spec.access: Settings enabling cluster access from other services and SQL queries from the management console using Yandex WebSQL:

 • data_lens: Enable access from DataLens, true or false.
 The default value is false.
 For more information about setting up a connection, see Connecting from DataLens.

-• web_sql: Enables SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL: true or false.
+• web_sql: Enables SQL queries against cluster databases from the Yandex Cloud management console using Yandex WebSQL, true or false.
 The default value is false.

 • metrika: Enables data import from AppMetrica to your cluster: true or false.
 The default value is false.